Bar Application Process Overview

 • proper documentation of and citation to research sources appellate brief writing

-• Oral communication and advocacy
+• Oral communication and advocacy:

 • Client Communication